kalyaninagaraj/Domino-Mosaics/README.md

       3. Run code by entering `preprocessImage ('HM')`.

    - INPUT:
-      1. Input parameter `'HM'` directs the code to look for the target image `HM.jpg` in `Data/Target_Images/`.
+      1. Input parameter `'HM'` directs the code to look for the target image `HM.jpg` (cropped photo of Hank) in `Data/Target_Images/`.
-      2. The code will ask user to manually enter dimensions `m` and `n` of the domino portrait.
-These dimensions are such that `mn = 110s`, where `s` is the number of complete sets used in the image.
-Also, manually enter `k`, the size of each cell, such that `mk` equals the height (in pixels) and `nk` equals the width (also in pixels) of the cropped image.
+      2. The code will ask the user to manually enter (i) dimensions `m` and `n` of the domino portrait.
+These dimensions are such that `mn = 110s`, where `s` is the number of complete sets used in the image, and (ii) `k`, the size of each square cell, such that `mk` equals the height (in pixels) and `nk` equals the width (also in pixels) of the cropped image.
 For example, for Hank's potrait, set `m` to 40, `n` to 33, and `k` to 10.
 This means, in the next step, the optimization code will be using `s` = 12 complete sets of double-nine dominoes to generate the final mosaic.

    - OUTPUT: A scaled and compressed image file `Data/Compressed_Images/HM.txt` in the form of a matrix of integers ranging from 0 and 9.

-3. And finally, approximate a greyscale image with `s` sets of double-nine dominoes by solving a binary integer program.
+3. Finally, approximate a greyscale image with `s` sets of double-nine dominoes by solving a binary integer program.

    - CODE: `Code/Julia/ModuleDominoes.jl`